The Best Beaches around Greece

 Sarakiniko (in Elafonisos Island, Peloponnese)

+The name “Sarakiniko” is derived from the Saracen pirates who once roamed the Mediterranean, and these beaches often served as their hideouts.
 Amazing, clear water and soft golden sand make for a great swimming experience at Sarakiniko.
 Simos beach is right around the corner and just as great of a beach!
 For such a tiny island, Elafonisos at the Southern end of Peloponnese offers three of the best beaches of Greece (Panagia beach is the third one), and just about the best-looking water in the world.

 Navagio (Zakynthos)